karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 We will have an overplotting issue if the galaxy luminosity is added.
 We did not present any scientific results based on the galaxy luminosity contours.
+The galaxy luminosity showing bimodality is in Menanateau 12 and we have put a note in the main text to refer the readers to the reference.

 > Can the relic radio data be plotted on top instead of some schematic
 > of it? (it looks like the size of the relic does not match the size